 In addition to the RQFII pilot scheme (which focuses on financial investments in securities markets), offshore investors have been allowed to lend in RMB to PRC borrowers or make an equity injection in RMB into PRC incorporated companies under the existing foreign debt regime and the foreign direct investment regime.

-As the next step, it is expected that the Pilot Scheme may be further expanded to also include international banks or asset managers (with or without a PRC or Hong Kong nexus) although the PRC regulators have not published any official timeline for such expansion.
+As the next step, it is expected that the Pilot Scheme may be further expanded to also include international banks or asset managers (with or without a Mainland China or Hong Kong nexus) although the Mainland Chinese regulators have not published any official timeline for such expansion.